 Brazosport High School in Freeport, Texas, joined THSCMP during the 2018-2019 academic year.
-A new Environmental Science class that participates in the data collection project was added to the Brazosport curriculum.
-Ms. Caudle works with high school science teacher Kim Summers and senior Environmental Science students to collect data from sites at Surfside Beach and Quintana Beach.
-Two of the monitoring sites, SURF1 and SURF2, are located in Surfside Beach on southern Follets Island (Fig. 7).
-A third site (QUIN1) was established in Brazoria County's Quintana Beach County Park (Fig. 7).
-Bureau scientists visited the Brazosport HS monitored sites on May 19, 2021.
-They determined that the datum points at SURF1 and QUIN1 have been lost due to erosion.
-QUIN1 will be re-established in a more landward position.
-GPS shore and vegetation lines will continue to be mapped at
+Ms. Caudle works with high school Science Content Specialist Mary Armstrong and senior AP Environmental Science students to collect data from sites at Surfside Beach and Quintana Beach.
+Field trips took place on February 6, 2022 and May 17, 2022.
+Three of the monitoring sites (SURF2, SURF4, and jetty park) are located in Surfside Beach on the southern end of Follets Island (Fig. 7).
+A fourth site (QUIN1) was established in Brazoria County's Quintana Beach County Park (Fig. 7).
+The QUIN1 and SURF1 datum points were lost due to erosion during the